-of Queens Remembered.
+Christmas Eve Celebration a Success-Needy Children of Queens Remembered.

 A clear moonlight winter night, not very cold, furnished the right atmosphere for the Christmas Eve program in Forest Hills Gardens.
 The colorful pageant, consisting of mounted marshals, decorated float and tree, Santa Claus and his assistants distributing gifts to little children in their homes, the carolers singing the old familiar Christmas songs, and torch bearers lighting the way, passed up and down the winding streets to the delight of young, old and middle aged in the homes.
-Never have the lighted homes with their brilliant Christmas trees looked lovelier than they did Christmas Eve, and in a number of the yards the growing evergreens were sparkling with many-colored electric bulbs, a sight of unforgetable beauty.
+Never have the lighted homes with their brilliant Christmas trees looked lovelier than they did Christmas Eve, and in a number of the yards the growing evergreens were sparkling with many-

 The program in Station Square went off with the zest and success for which Mrs. Charles H. Scammell and Bruno Huhn, conductor, are famous.
-The singers looked very Christmasy in their new bright red costumes and gave a program of music which brought hearty applause from the crowd of citizens which filled Station Square.
+The singers looked very Christmasy in their new bright red costumes and gave a program of music their new bright red costumes and gave a program of music which brought hearty applause from the crowd of citizens which filled Station Square.
 The cornet, played by Mrs. Ada Park Maddux, the chimes, played by Donald G. Clark, and the organ by Samuel Pierce, all helped to make the program beautiful.
-The solo parts were sung clearly and effectively by Mrs. Jewel Aldrich, Mrs. Albert N. Atkinson and Mrs. William Furgerson and added greatly to the excellent work of the men's and women's chorus.
+The solo parts were sung clearly and effectively by Mrs. Jewel Aldrich, Mrs. Albert N. Atkinson and Mrs. William Furgerson and added greatly to the excellent work of the men's and were all the solo parts. women's chorus.

 The gifts for the needy children of Queens, deposited in the chimney on Station platform, consisted of warm clothing, books for boys and girls, and toys for the little ones-all wrapped in paper, tied and sealed in the most approved Christmas style.
 One package was marked "for a little girl who can sew"; one, "for anybody under seven," and one, "a quiet game for a six-year-old boy."
-There were velocipedes, sleds, woolly animals One automobile load was given to the Big Sisters and dolls. of Queens Borough, one was taken to the Jamaica Day Nursery and one to Maspeth, under the supervision of Mr. and Mrs. G. W. Cunningham, assisted by Mrs. John M. McMillin and Mrs. George Smart.
-A report on the amount of money received and distributed will be made by Mr. Cunningham in the next issue of the BULLETIN.
+There were velocipedes, sleds, woolly animals and dolls.
+One automobile load was given to the Big Sisters of Queens Borough, one was taken to the Jamaica Day Nursery and one to Maspeth, under the supervision of Mr. and Mrs. G. W. Cunningham, assisted by Mrs. John M. McMillin and Mrs. George Smart.
+A report on the amount of money received and distributed will be made by Mr. Cunningham in the next issue of the Bulletin.
+The gifts for the needy children of Queens, deposited in the